Ark Boulton Academy & Ark Schools

 We call this information about your child ‘personal data’ or ‘personal information.’

 Under the law, people have a right to be informed about how school uses any information we collect about them.
 This ‘privacy notice’ (sometimes called a ‘fair processing notice’) tells you how we use your child's personal data.

 Your child's school is called Ark Boulton Academy and it is part of the Academy Trust called Ark Schools.
 Ark Schools is the organisation which is in charge of your child's personal information.
 This means that Ark Schools is called the ‘Data Controller’.
 The postal address for Ark Schools is 65 Kingsway, London WC2B 6TD.

-If you want to contact us about your child's personal information you can contact our school data protection lead, who is Daniel Richards.
-You can speak to him by coming into school or you can leave a letter at reception or send one by post.
+If you want to contact us about your child's personal information you can contact our school data protection lead, who is Rita Barratt.
+You can speak to her by coming into school or you can leave a letter at reception or send one by post.

 How we use pupil information

 We, Ark Boulton Academy and Ark Schools, collect and hold personal information relating to our pupils.
 We may also receive information about your child from their previous school, local authority and/ or the Department for Education (DfE).
 We use this personal data to:

 * Provide appropriate care for them.

 * Comply with the law about sharing personal data.

 * National curriculum assessment results.